Phonon thermal conductivity by non-local non-equilibrium molecular dynamics: Anisotropic mesh

-Fig. \ref{fig:error1} indicates that the analytic answer of Eq. \ref{eq:A8} gives a good match to the size-dependence when $L_z$ is not too big (and $q$ is not too small.)
-At smaller $q$ there is an up-turn in the numerical Debye-RTA sum, that is not derived in the analytic integration Eq. \ref{eq:A7}.
-This up-turn is strongly enhanced at small transverse cell size $N_xN_y$.
-The problem is that the ratio $L_z/L_{x}$ becomes very large at small $q=2\pi/L_z$.
-It is necessary to reconsider how Eq. \ref{eq:A1} behaves in a finite-size crystal or simulation cell, when one dimension ($L_z\equiv L$) gets large but the other two ($L_x = L_y \equiv L_{xy}$) remain small.
-The answer is, a new non-analytic piece occurs, and rather than converging to the $L\rightarrow \infty$ limit as $1/\sqrt{L}$ (found above for the homogeneous mesh), it diverges as $\sqrt{L}$.
-These results are specific to the power law relaxation $\tau_Q=\tau_D(\omega_D/\omega)^p$ with $p=2$.
+Fig. \ref{fig:error1} indicates that Eq.(\ref{eq:k20}) gives a good match to the size-dependence when $N_x$ is not too big (and $q$ is not too small.)
+At smaller $q$ there is an up-turn in the numerical Debye-RTA sum, that is not derived in the analytic integration Eq. \ref{eq:k2}.
+This up-turn is strongly enhanced at small transverse cell size $N_yN_z$.
+The problem is that the ratio $L_x/L_z$ becomes very large at small $q=2\pi/L_x$.
+It is necessary to reconsider how Eq. \ref{eq:D1} (for $p=2$) behaves in a finite-size crystal or simulation cell, when one dimension ($L_x\equiv L$) gets large but the other two ($L_y = L_z \equiv L_{yz}$) remain small.
+The answer is, a new non-analytic piece occurs.
+The results in Appendix \ref{App:PBD} are for a crystal with size going to $\infty$ in all directions.
+For $p=2$, $\tilde{\kappa}(q)$ deviates from $\kappa$ as $\sqrt q$ at small $q$.
+Here we show that the deviation becomes like $1/\sqrt{q}$ if the simulation cell has too large a ratio of $N_x$ to $N_y N_z$.
+This is specific to the power law relaxation $\tau_Q=\tau_D(\omega_D/\omega)^p$ with $p=2$.
 The divergence is a property of a one-dimensional wire, indicating that ballistic transport has a dominant effect in such a system.
-As the area $L_x L_y$ of the wire increases, the divergent term in $\kappa(q_{\rm min})$ decreases as $a^2/L_x L_y$, restoring the better-behaved homogeneous answer.
+As the area $L_y L_z$ of the wire increases, the divergent term in $\kappa(q_{\rm min})$ decreases as $a^2/L_y L_z$, restoring the $\sqrt q$ answer.

-The specific system under consideration is an fcc crystal of volume $Na^3 /4$, where $a$ is the conventional primitive cube size, $N=4N_x N_y N_z$ is the total number of atoms, $N_x$ and $N_y$ being small integers held fixed, and $N_z$ being a large integer.
-We seek the behavior as $N_z$ gets very large.
-The conductivity is given by Eq. \ref{eq:A2}, rewritten as
+The specific system under consideration is an fcc crystal of volume $Na^3 /4$, where $a$ is the conventional primitive cube size, $N=4N_x N_y N_z$ is the total number of atoms, $N_y$ and $N_z$ being small integers held fixed, and $N_x$ being a large integer.
+We seek the behavior as $N_x$ gets very large.
+The conductivity is given by Eq. \ref{eq:D1}, rewritten as